qmathe/DistancePicker/README.md

 Installation
 ------------

-Just drop DistancePicker.swift in your Xcode project and link MapKit.
+Drop DistancePicker.swift in your Xcode project, copy the content of DistancePicker-Bridging-Header.h into your project bridging header and link MapKit.

+**Note:** If you don't use a bridging header, you must create one and declare it in Build Settings > Swift Compiler - Code Generation > Objective-C Bridging Header.